rodriguestiago0/actual_task/README.md

 ## Some things worth noting

 This is a repository where I will be adding tasks to run periodically.
-For now both fixing payees name and calculate mortage are enabled by default.
+For now both fixing payees name and calculate mortgage are enabled by default.

 ## Commands